-The best outdoor lights of any kind have the crucial benefit of enabling you to be outdoors longer, without the risk of tumbling into your herbaceous borders in the dark.
-Whether you’re looking to add extra lighting for better visibility after dark, or something purely decorative; we've got a range of outdoor lighting options, to suit all styles.
+The best outdoor lights mean you can be outdoors longer without worrying about taking a tumble in the dark.
+Whether you're looking for decorative lighting or lighting for better visibility, we've got a range of outdoor lighting options to suit all styles.

 If you’re looking to light up a cosy corner of your garden and don’t fancy the thought of having to hire the services of an electrician, consider installing this exceptional set of four solar-powered spots instead.

 Simply stake the 24cm x 20cm solar panel into the ground and attach the four 4.5m waterproof cables to each high-quality spot.
 The panel absorbs the sun’s energy during the day and, come darkness, its built-in light sensor flicks the lights on.

 The reasonably-priced 200-lumen Atlas system has a combined illumination range of about five metres so its perfect for highlighting small trees, shrubs and water features.
 In summer, you can safely expect them to go on shining till well past bedtime.
 Highly recommended.